AlexMetsai/Video-Deep-Features/README.md

 # Video-Deep-Features
 Extract deep feature vectors from video sequences.
-The videos are captured with OpenCV and their feature vectors are saved in separate pickle files.
+The videos are captured with OpenCV and their feature vectors are saved in separate pickle files or, if specified, on a single pickle file containing the whole dataset.

 Dependencies: